pritishyuvraj/litho/docs/_docs/sections-tutorial.md

 }
 ```

-Next, write a method that creates a `ListItem` component given a model object:
+Next, write a method inside `ListSectionSpec.java` that creates a `ListItem` component given a model object:

 ```java
 @OnEvent(RenderEvent.class)